 Seeing your choices side-by-side

 The eBook provides an objective, side-by-side evaluation to support an informed decision.
-Streaming video experts at IBM Cloud Video work with all three approaches, and often recommend a combination of approaches to achieve optimal results.
+Streaming video experts at IBM Watson Media work with all three approaches, and often recommend a combination of approaches to achieve optimal results.

 Scan the possibilities for yourself by exploring the complimentary eBook.